*The Fall 2017 MSRA Application deadline is April 1, 2017*

 - The essay should summarize the educational and professional history of the applicant relative to a career in the audio/music industry, and should include:

 - Career Objective

 - Essay must be typed, double-spaced and in English.
 Preferred length of essay is 3-5 pages.

 - Students are required to submit a 1-2 page typed resume, including educational background, work experience and relevant skills.
 Students are also welcome to include any published works, exhibitions, performances, awards or other relevant achievements.

 - The resume should be chronologic, beginning with your educational background, and progressing to your employment history.
 Please refrain from “functional” resumes, or those that simply summarize qualities or competencies.

 - This "professional vita" complements the Essay you will author by providing a chronology of all education and work experiences and of scholarly/creative work.

-- All applicants will submit a Portfolio of recordings that represent the best accomplishments in audio production.
+- All applicants will submit a portfolio that represents their accomplishments in audio production (3 examples).